inet-framework/inet-tutorials/_docs/wireless/step12.md

 radio channel and the receiver models to compute path loss, SNIR, bit error rate and other values, and ultimately determine the success of reception.

-`APSKScalarRadio` also adds realism in that it simulates that the data are preceded by a preamble and a physical layer header.
+`ApskScalarRadio` also adds realism in that it simulates that the data are preceded by a preamble and a physical layer header.
 Their lengths are also parameters (and may be set to zero when not needed.)